gargum/ESP-BLE-HID/README.md

 void setup() {

-  tentacle.begin(matrix, layers);       // After defining your matrix and keymap,
+  tentacle.begin(matrix, keymap);       // After defining your matrix and keymap,
                                         // simply pass it to the begin function.
 }